(N.B. This article only studies the use of statins

 health risk because they are too good at inhibiting the liver’s

-production of cholesterol, probably the explanation for the
+production of cholesterol, probably the explanation for the diseases

-components called phospholipids.
-Inadequate levels may cause
+phospholipids.
+Inadequate levels may cause cell membrane degeneration

-cell membrane degeneration in both neural and muscle tissue.
+in both neural and muscle tissue.
+Studies have linked inadequate

-risk of cancer, brain damage, stroke, Alzheimer’s disease,
+cholesterol levels to higher risk of cancer, brain damage, stroke,

-aggressive behaviour, suicide and death.
+Alzheimer’s disease, aggressive behaviour, suicide and death.

 Vitamin C to maintain a good cholesterol balance